Reference architecture: Customer-support AI with per-customer isolation

-This document sketches a secure, production-ready reference architecture for giving an LLM-based support assistant access to customer data while ensuring strict per-customer isolation and auditability.
+I’ve been working on a secure architecture for giving an LLM-based support assistant access to customer data while ensuring strict per-customer isolation and auditability.
+Here’s what I came up with.

 High-level goals

-• Least privilege: AI can only read/write data for the specific customer in the current session.
+• Least privilege: The AI can only read/write data for the specific customer in the current session.

 Core components